castor-labs/stdlib/functions/README.md

 Castor Functions
 ================

-Typed, consistent and safe wrappers for PHP functions.
+Typed, consistent and safe wrappers for your everyday PHP functions.